impactahead/philomath-starter-template/README.md

 # Philomath Starter Template

-Fork this repository to start creating your own book.
+Clone this repository to start creating your own book.
 The rules are simple:

 1. Write chapters in markdown
 2. Each time you add or remove chapter, update `book.yml` configuration file